Eagle Forum Explained

 In the mid-2000s, Eagle Forum, along with the John Birch Society, mobilized conservative opposition to a so-called North American Union and the Security and Prosperity Partnership of North America.
 As a result of two organizations' activities, 23 state legislatures saw bills introduced condemning an NAU while the Bush and Obama administrations were deterred “from any grand initiatives.”[13]

 Eagle Forum members have often worked within the Republican Party.
-The Texas state Eagle Forum chairperson, Cathie Adams, for instance, was named Republican national committeewoman from Texas at the state convention in 2008 and then in October 2009 was chosen as interim chairperson of the Republican Party of Texas.
+The Texas state Eagle Forum chairperson, Cathie Adams was named Republican national committeewoman from Texas at the state convention in 2008 and then, in October 2009, was chosen as interim chairperson of the Republican Party of Texas.

 Political and social positions

-The Eagle Forum was pegged by Schlafly as "the alternative to women's lib".
+Schlafly described the Eagle Forum as an alternative to women's liberation.[22]
 It is opposed to a number of feminist issues, which founder Phyllis Schlafly claimed were "extremely destructive" and "poisoned the attitudes of many young women."
 The organization believes only in a family consisting of a father, mother and children.
-They are supportive of women's right to choose to be "fulltime homemakers", and oppose same-sex marriage.
-Eagle Forum opposes abortion and has defended the push for government defunding of Planned Parenthood.[14]
+They are supportive of women's right to choose to be "fulltime homemakers",[23] and oppose same-sex marriage.
+Eagle Forum is anti-abortion.[24]
+It has defended the push for government defunding of Planned Parenthood.[25]

 Opposition to the ERA